tobixen/calendar-cli/README.md

 Configuration file
 ------------------

+Configuration file is by default located in $HOME/.config/calendar.conf and should be in json syntax.
+As of version 0.8 you may run `calendar-cli --interactive-config` if you don't feel comfortable with hand-crafting configuration in json syntax.

 (I considered a configuration file in .ini-format, having a "default"-section with default values for any global options, and optionally other sections for different CalDAV-servers.
 Asking a bit around for recommendations on config file format as well as location, I was told that the .ini-format is not a standard, I'd be better off using a standard like yaml, json or xml.
 Personally I like json a bit better than yaml - after consulting with a friend I ended up with json.
 Location ...
 I think it's "cleaner" to keep it in ~/.config/, and I'd like any calendar application to be able to access the file, hence it got ~/.config/calendar.conf rather than ~/.calendar-cli.conf)

 The file may look like this: